Hand & Wrist Surgery

 It is important to repair these injuries early (within few days from an accident) in order to facilitate good long term results.
 Specialist expertise in dealing with these sophisticated structures, as well as dedicated hand therapy help such goal.

-Many tendon injuries are not associated with breach in the skin.
+Many tendon injuries are not associated with breach in the skin (Pictures 2-5; Gallery below).
 Tendon insertions onto the bones can be disrupted during forceful twists, pulls and blunt trauma imposed onto the fingers.
-Not surprisingly, such closed injuries are associated with delayed referal and diagnosis making surgical treatment even more difficult and treatment outcomes often compromised.
+Not surprisingly, such closed injuries are associated with delayed referral and diagnosis making surgical treatment even more difficult and treatment outcomes often compromised.
 Inability to fully straighten or bend your finger(s) should alarm you to seek specialist advise as soon as possible.
-Please refer to Pictures in the Photo Gallery below which just few clinical examples.
+Photo Gallery below illustrates fingertip injuries resulting in avulsion of either extensor (Pictures 2,3) or flexor tendon insertion (Pictures 4,5) which require instant diagnosis and treatment, as most of tendon injuries.
+Treatment can be a simple, just splintage as demonstrated in Picture 3 or specialist surgery.
+Either one needs to be delivered early in order to prevent complicated, less predictable interventions required for missed injuries (please see below).

 After an extensor tendon repair you should predictably have well working finger or thumb.
 The outcome is often better when the injury is a clean cut to the tendon, rather than one that involves crushing or damage to the bones and joints.

-A flexor tendon injury is generally more serious because they’re often put under more strain than extensor tendons.
-The flexor tendon system in the hand, especially fingers, is based on intactness of a fascinating, complex, smooth, gliding mechanism (example illustarted in the Photo Gallery below).
-Therefore, any scarring (inevitably associated with either injury or surgery) interferes with such fine physiology and needs to be managed carefully.
-Specialist input from the beginning, however provides the best chances for good recovery.
+A flexor tendon injury is generally more difficult to manage as those structures function under more strain than extensors and have particularly intricate anatomy.
+Good function of flexor tendon system in the hand, especially fingers, is based on intactness of a fascinatingly complex, smart, gliding mechanism (Picture 1).
+Any scarring (inevitably associated with either injury or surgery) interferes adversely with this fine physiology so will need to be managed promptly and adequately from the beginning.
+Specialist input from the start should provide the best chances for good recovery.

 It always helps to plan things in advance of surgery and adjust work and life activities accordingly.
 Therefore, please consider the following issues prior to your operation: